Long road ahead as Fiat Chrysler, Peugeot agree $50 billion merger

 That stake was worth 679 million euros ($748 million) at the most recent closing price, and Dongfeng will have 4.5% of the merged group.

-“This is the way of supporting this merger and making sure we don’t have bumps on the road,” said PSA CEO Carlos Tavares, who will be chief executive of the combined group.
+PSA CEO Carlos Tavares, who will be chief executive of the combined group, told a conference call he was very confident there would be no antitrust problems.

 The merger brings together the Peugeot family, which built its first vehicle around 130 years ago and still holds a stake in PSA, and Fiat’s Agnelli clan, whose scion John Elkann will chair the combined group